Our services are Free and 100% Confidential

 Intimate partner abuse can bring depression, anxiety, sleep problems and physical ailments.
 Healing from the abuse isn't going to happen overnight nor will it be easy, but you don't have to do it alone.

-Call our 24-hour crisis line and speak with an advocate today so that we can help you pave your own way to a healthier and happier you.
+Call our 24-hour help line and speak with an advocate today so that we can help you pave your own way to a healthier and happier you.

 Congratulate yourself – you may still feel helpless and overwhelmed, but take a minute to feel pride that you are doing something about improving your life.
-The biggest step is over, and you freed yourself from the grips of an abusive relationship.
-You will be busy trying to figure out how to start your life on a different path and begin the process of emotional healing, but it’s important to take a moment to appreciate your own strength.
-You did it.
+The biggest step is over and you freed yourself from the grips of an abusive relationship.
+You will be busy trying to figure out how to start your life on a different path and begin the process of emotional healing.
+It’s important to take a moment to appreciate your own strength, you did it.
 You’re free.

 Incorporate affirmations into your daily routine – Affirmations are positive statements that you can repeat to yourself or place around your home as reminders of your value.
 You may put them on your refrigerator or on your bathroom mirror.
 Some examples of affirmations include; “I am lovable,” “I am beautiful,” and “I deserve to be respected”.

-Learn the warning signs – Listed above are the warning signs to watch out for to prepare yourself for the future.
-Familiarizing yourself with the red flags will help you to know if someone may potentially be abusive.
-Some examples reported by the National Network to End Domestic Violence include pressure to move quickly into a serious relationship, excessive jealousy and incessant phone calls or text messages.
+Learn the warning signs – Some examples reported by the National Network to End Domestic Violence include pressure to move quickly into a serious relationship, excessive jealousy and incessant phone calls or text messages.
 Being equipped with this knowledge, if and when you feel comfortable dating again, will help you do so confidently.